Tips for Enjoying Bondi’s Sculpture by the Sea Sydney 2023

-I am a big fan of this festival because it combines several things I love; walks in the great outdoors, art, photography and ocean views.
-Now in its 22nd year, it has been steadily growing in popularity, attracting over half a million visitors during its 3 weeks run last year.
-With more than 100 sculptures lining the 2 km walk, it’s a lovely way to spend a few hours in the Sydney spring sunshine.
-While the Bondi to Coogee walk is always popular the track becomes a slow stroll rather than the usual brisk walk/jogging track it usually is during this time.
+This year a new but equally impressive batch of sculptures lining the 2 km walk, it’s a lovely way to spend a few hours in the Sydney spring sunshine.
+While the Bondi to Coogee walk is always popular at this time of year, the track becomes a slow stroll rather than the usual brisk walk/jogging track it usually is.

 My advice for having the best day possible at Sculpture by the Sea

-- Go early in the morning – The sunrise over the ocean is worth the early wake up even without the sculpture, but you will be rewarded with a lot more space to enjoy the works if you make the effort to arrive before 8 am!
+- Go early in the morning – The sunrise over the ocean is worth the early wake up even without the sculpture, but you will be rewarded with a lot more space to enjoy the works if you attempt to arrive before 8 am!

 - Try to go on a weekday if you can.
-Avoid the last weekend if at all possible.
+Avoid the last weekend at all costs!

-- Do not take your car – If you do expect to park several blocks from the ocean and walk the last part.
-Buses operate from Coogee, Bronte, and Bondi so there really is no need to experience the headache of parking here during the festival.
+- Do not take your car – If you do, expect to park several blocks from the ocean and walk the last part.
+Buses operate from Coogee, Bronte, and Bondi, so there is no need to experience the headache of parking here during the festival.
 You can view a map showing all your public transport options and plan before you go.
-There are also free shuttles between Bondi and Tamarama on weekends.

 - Consider going on a day that is a little overcast – the sculptures can look fantastic with a dramatic stormy sky and the less hardy will stay away waiting for better weather.

-- Don’t expect to walk quickly, people stop to take photos in the middle of the path, some are considerate, some not so much – just expect it and keep smiling.
+- Don’t expect to walk quickly; people stop to take photos in the middle of the path, some are considerate, some not so much – expect it and keep smiling.

 - Watch your footing when exploring the works on the rocks, one man today got so carried away with capturing the perfect shot he almost ended up in the ocean.